-I tried to make a password protected directory using a .htaccess file earlier today and found out that the root WordPress .htaccess file causes a little trouble.
+I tried to make a password protected directory using a .htaccess file earlier today and found out that the root Wordpress .htaccess file causes a little trouble.

 The situation looks something like: